 Medical research suggests that many forms of mental illness begin with chemical changes in the brain.
 While it’s hard to see the damage with the naked eye, brain scans can even demonstrate how portions of the brain work differently when a mental illness is in play.
 Working in tandem with the physiological advancements, some experts believe that changing the way people think could help them behave more appropriately and feel better about life.
 That’s what Cognitive Behavioral Therapy (CBT) is designed to do, and studies of this practice suggest that it could be a radical way to help people heal.

-The National Association of Cognitive Behavioral Therapists suggests that CBT focuses on the thoughts that drive a person’s actions.
-Where other therapies might focus on external triggers, such as the behaviors of others or the situations a person encounters, CBT sessions are designed to delve into the thoughts a person has during different types of situations.
+The National Association of Cognitive Behavioral Therapists suggests that CBT focuses on the thoughts that drive a person’s actions.1 Where other therapies might focus on external triggers, such as the behaviors of others or the situations a person encounters, CBT sessions are designed to better understand the thoughts a person has during different types of situations.

 Typical Individual Sessions

 Cognitive Behavioral Therapy is sometimes provided in individual sessions, involving only a client and a therapist working together toward the goal of healing.
 Along with participating in therapy sessions, clients are asked to contribute to almost every aspect of their care, including the following ways: